socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 allowed us to enter the engagement in the first place), so we need to seek over that ad in any case.
 We will seek over the rest of the ad pod later, if the viewer earns that experience.

-## [4] - Fetch ad parameters

-The `IMACompanion` object contains a URL which points to some configuration data needed by the true[X] renderer.
-So, the first thing we have to do is go and fetch that.
-This is accomplished by standard means, using `NSURLSession` and `NSJSONSerialization`.

 ## [5] - Initialize and start the renderer